Aodarium/Interview/README.md

 To run the program, run in a terminal:

- - python main.py <from> <to> <in>
+ - python main.py "from" "to" "in"

-with from like DD-MM-YYY
+with "from" like DD-MM-YYY
-with to like DD-MM-YYY
+with "to" like DD-MM-YYY
-with in like json or csv
+with "in" like json or csv